 Blowing the Whistle

-Encrypted communication is within reach of anyone with a little patience thanks to a range of free programs created during the last few years.
+Encrypted communication is within reach of anyone with a little patience and a few free applications.
 News organizations use systems such as SecureDrop (detailed below).
-Individual journalists — myself included — use encrypted text applications and PGP encryption for emails.
+Individual journalists use encrypted text applications and PGP encryption for emails.
 Here you'll find some resources to help you get started, as well as links to pages that news outlets have created to help you to send them information securely and anonymously.
 None are perfect, so take the time to make sure you understand the potential consequences before you do anything.

 If you want an additional level of security, download Tails.
 Tails is an operating system that runs off of a flash drive, DVD or SD card, bypassing the operating system installed on a computer's hard drive.
 Plug in the medium, start the computer, and, with a little help from you, Tails will elbow in during the boot process and take over.
 It routes internet traffic through Tor, and comes with basic office applications including word processing and spreadsheet programs, and an email client.
 When you shut down, it erases traces of itself from the host computer.

 Picture one of those blue U.S. Postal Service mailboxes.
 Anyone can put a letter in, but to get it out, you have to have the right key.
 That's kind of how PGP, or Pretty Good Privacy, works.
 The person you want to send information to has something called a public key (here's mine) that anyone can copy.
 Some email clients (more on that below) allow you to use that key to encrypt your message before you send it.
 The encrypted message will look like gibberish.
 Even you won't be able to read it, just like the letter you dropped into that mailbox.
 Only someone with the right private key will be able to decrypt it.